frontenddogma/web-development-glossary/manuscript/symbols.md

 : → Null device

 .gitignore
-: A plain-text file that, one per line, contains pattern for files and directories to be ignored by Git version control.
+: A plain-text file that, one per line, contains patterns for files and directories to be ignored by Git version control.

 .htaccess
 : A directory-level configuration file supported by several web servers, used for the configuration of website access issues, such as URL redirection, URL shortening, access control, and more.
 A site could have more than one .htaccess file, and the files are placed inside the web tree (i.e., inside directories and their subdirectories). .htaccess files act as a subset of the server’s global configuration file (like httpd.conf) for the directory that they are in, or all subdirectories.
 The original purpose of .htaccess—reflected in its name—was to allow per-directory access control by, for example, requiring a password to access web content.
 More commonly, however, the .htaccess files define or override many other configuration settings such as content type, character set, CGI handlers, etc.&nbsp;[†](#w-htaccess)